Anniepoo/swiplchrtut/final.md

 There have been quite a few large systems built with CHR over the years.

-[SecuritEase](https://www.securitease.com/), often cited as a Prolog user, has various portions of it's system in CHR.
-Inside SecuritEase CHR [is used for](https://dtai.cs.kuleuven.be/projects/CHR/papers/draft_chr_survey.pdf):
+[SecuritEase](https://www.securitease.com/), often cited as a Prolog user, has various portions of its' system in CHR.
+Inside SecuritEase CHR [is used to](https://dtai.cs.kuleuven.be/projects/CHR/papers/draft_chr_survey.pdf):

 1.  implementing the logic to recognize advantageous market conditions to auto- matically place orders in equity markets,